fatemabhayani/ATM/phase2/phase2/README.txt

 ------------------------DESCRIPTION OF CLASSES------------------------
 1. package phase2
 - Includes the packages Accounts, Data, Display, Interfaces, People, Request, Transactions, and Tradable.
-- Also includes general classes ATMTime and CashMachine.
+- Also includes general classes ATMTime, Portfolio, and CashMachine.
 These are the classes that do not inherit from or relate to other packages.
+Portfolio is used to buy and sell stocks.

 2. package phase2.Accounts
 - Includes Account interface as well as the different types of accounts (AssetAccount, Savings, Chequing, CreditCard,